Vézelay: The abbey of Vézelay

 Elected in 1037, Abbot Geoffroy reformed the abbey and convinced his contemporaries that the abbey possessed the remains of Mary Magdalene: hence pilgrimages, offerings and donations.

 Between the years 1050 and 1250, Vézelay was the largest Magdalenian sanctuary in Western Europe.
 This benefited the inhabitants naturally and the village became a small town.
 "Hence, among them, a spirit of independence, which monastic despotism irritated, and which soon manifested itself by bloody revolts, obstinate struggles".
 It would be necessary to wait for a pontifical bull to make Madeleine officially become the patroness of the abbey (1050).
 Such prosperity attracted Cluny, who submitted to Vezelay and appointed the Abbe Artaud.

 In 1060, Vézelay obtained the right of commune.

 In 1096, Urban II preached the first crusade; the construction of the abbey church was decided.
 It was consecrated in 1104.
 The abbe Artaud was assassinated in 1106.
-After many vicissitudes (revolts, seigneurial conflicts, the fire of 1120 caused by lightning), the narthex or Church of the Penitent Pilgrims was built: it was dedicated only in 1132.
+After multiple vicissitudes (revolts, seigneurial conflicts, the fire of 1120 caused by lightning), the narthex or Church of the Penitent Pilgrims was built: it was dedicated only in 1132.
 In 1137 the Abbe Albéric signed a charter with the inhabitants that defined the rights of the abbey and the bourgeois: an act of wisdom that was praised In laudatory terms by Bernard of Clairvaux.

 In the twelfth century, Vézelay developed.
 Then, in 1146, Vézelay's reputation was such that Bernard de Clairvaux preached the second crusade at the place known as the Saint Bernard cross.
 The place of preaching was transformed into a commemorative church: there were still some ruinis known as "La Cordelle".
 Abbé Ponce de Montbossier temporarily restored the abbey to its former privileges of independence ("pote, potestas Vezeliacensis").
-The abbots received enormous prerogatives from the Vatican: the right to wear the miter, the crosier, the ring and the sandals.
+The abbots received enormous prerogatives from the Vatican: the right to wear the mitre, the crosier, the ring and the sandals.

-At the same time, the city continued its development and was fortified in 1150 with 2,000 meters of curtain-wall and the construction of the Holy Cross gate.
+At the same time, the city continued its development and was fortified in 1150 with 2,000 meters of curtain wall and the construction of the Holy Cross gate.
 Then, the city obtained communal institutions in 1152, which were withdrawn in 1155 by Louis VII.
 After the revolt of 1167, the inhabitants obtained from the monks a written charter which guaranteed them liberties in the region ("libertas Vezeliacensis").

 In 1190, Philippe Auguste and Richard Cœur de Lion met for the third crusade.
 The choir of the Romanesque church was rebuilt into a larger one.
 Abbe Hugues, a corrupt man, squandered the wealth of the abbey and was dismissed in 1207.
 The decline of the abbey began, coinciding with the decline of the monastic orders and that of the Benedictines in particular.